sarambasich/libSwiftCal/README.md

 - VFREEBUSY components, properties ([3.6.4](https://tools.ietf.org/html/rfc5545#section-3.6.4))
 - VTIMEZONE components, properties ([3.6.5](https://tools.ietf.org/html/rfc5545#section-3.6.5))

 ##Installation & Usage
 **PLEASE NOTE** This is a Cocoa Touch Framework.
 Although it can be built against iOS 7, it comes with [some caveats](https://developer.apple.com/library/ios/documentation/General/Conceptual/ExtensibilityPG/ExtensionScenarios.html).

-- Link [PEGKit](https://github.com/itod/pegkit) as one of your project's dependencies
+- Link [PEGKit](https://github.com/itod/pegkit) as one of your project's dependencies (or install via CocoaPods)
-- Incorporate the the Xcode project into your project by combining the two in a workspace (the easiest way I've found to do this is drag the .xcodeproj on to the TOP of your project navigator above any existing files/projects)
+- Incorporate the the Xcode project into your project by combining the two in a workspace (the easiest way I've found to do this is drag the .xcodeproj on to the **top** of your project navigator above any existing files/projects)
 - Add libSwiftCal as a target dependency
 - Import the libSwiftCal framework using `import libSwiftCal`

+##Docs

 ##License
 libSwiftCal is released under the [MIT License](http://opensource.org/licenses/MIT).